SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

 ------------------

 By default, Yices never deletes any terms or types.
-All the terms and types returned by the type or term constructors can always be used by the application.
+All the terms and types returned by the constructors can always be used by the application.
 There's no explicit term or type deletion function.

 If you want to delete terms or types that are no longer useful, you must make an explicit call to the garbage collector by calling